Cincinnati Police Department: Organization

 Under the command of the police chief, the police department's responsibilities are divided among four bureaus: Administration, Patrol, Investigations, and Support.

 Investigations

-Consists of the Special Investigations Section and the Criminal Investigation Section.
+The Investigations section consists of the Special Investigations Section and the Criminal Investigation Section.
 This bureau handles investigations and gathers intelligence involving vice activity, homicides, sex crimes, crimes against children and property crimes.

 Patrol

-Performs all primary police functions.
+The Patrol section performs all primary police functions.
 Bureau personnel respond to citizen requests for police assistance, enforce criminal and traffic laws, investigate criminal activity, take offense reports and regulate non-criminal conduct.
 It consists of the five police districts, a Night Chief, Patrol Administration, Community Oriented Policing, Special Services Section and SWAT.

 Rank structure and insignia

 The Cincinnati Police Department uses the following ranks:

 The rank of major was used in the early 1900s until approximately 1951.

 The rank of detective was used in the late 1800s until 1984.
 In 1965, it was decided that the detective rank would be abolished through attrition.
 The remaining detectives held the rank until promotion or retirement.
 The last officer holding the rank of detective retired in 1984.
 The title of detective is still used for police officers and police specialists assigned to investigative positions.

 The rank of police specialist was formally established in 1965.
 The first promotions to police specialist were in 1966.
 On May 6, 2011, it was decided that the rank of police specialist would be abolished through attrition.
 The remaining police specialists will hold the rank until promotion or retirement.